MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/glossary.md

 A resource implemented in PowerShell is a PowerShell resource.

 Any PowerShell resource that is compatible with PowerShell DSC is a PowerShell DSC resource (PSDSC resource).
-PSDSC resources are further distinguished by their implementation:
+PSDSC resources are further distinguished by implementation:

 - Class-Based - A PSDSC resource defined as a PowerShell class in a PowerShell module is a _class-based_ PSDSC resource.